dgrofsick/osticket-prereqs/README.md

 <br />

--  In the VM menu, begin to fill the required information in the <b>Basics</b> tab (feel free to use the above image as a guide to get started.)
+-  In the VM menu, begin to fill the required information in the <b>Basics</b> tab (feel free to use the below image as a guide to get started.)
 Be sure to select a suitable sized vcpu set that best fits your financial needs and subscription plan.
 In this case, Windows 10, 4CPUs is recommended.
 	-	Username: <b>osTuser (or whatever you choose)</b>

 	-	Password: <b>Password12345 (or whatever you choose)</b>